2023 Tournament Rules

-Any vessel that is not registered prior to 7:00 p.m. at the Tournament Tent on that date will not be eligible to fish for that tournament year
+Any vessel that is not registered and has not completed a Waiver of Damages prior to 7:00 p.m. at the Tournament Tent on that date will not be eligible to fish for the tournament year.

 There are no limitations on fishing area, except that tournament participants must fish in a location that allows fish to be landed at Spring Point Marina.